 To migrate your business online, you need a home on the internet, so a website is key.
 Your website serves as your 24/7 billboard—customers can learn about your offers, browse your catalogs, and discover things about your business all on their own.
 This is also the place where customers are able to book services, purchase products, and even create membership accounts with your brand.
 To follow security measures and have a safer digital footprint, consider mastering cyber security and ensuring your online safety.

-Build the minimum-viable version of your website that contains these basic information:
+Build the minimum viable version of your website that contains basic information like:

 - Who you are

 - Your products or offers

 - How to do business with you (shop now, book an appointment, etc.)

 - Optionally, include a blog or valuable free content to show customers you’re an expert in your industry

 A beautiful, clean website can do wonders for promoting trust in your business, especially for new customers.

 The opportunity to reach a new audience is more possible than before because of the internet and search.
 Research shows that 97% of customers learn more about a company via local search, while 28% of local searches result in customers making a purchase.

 While a website is a great tool to have for customers to learn more, sometimes the best place for customers to find you instantly is via search engines like Google.
 This is where Google My Business comes in: it’s the search result about your business that people might find when they’re looking for businesses like yours near them.